I just joined and am eager to try some of the delicious sounding recipes I’m finding.

 Hope your raw journey goes well.
 And you pottery looks beautiful!

 Thanks James!
 I think I’ll love those smoothies.
 I always liked my banana/protein breakfast drink; and I love fruit and vegetables.
-My mind is already wandering with ideas for
+My mind is already wandering with ideas for recipes.

 I think a salad of slivered jicama and fresh orange segments and sweet onion with some dried cherries would be pretty on top of a mesclun mix with a citrus honey ginger vinaigrette might be nice.
 I’d probably add some thin sliced almonds to that as well.
 I’m going to have fun when we go grocery shopping tomorrow! :-)